by Leil Lowndes

 Tips are refreshing and make so much sense.

-The background and contexts of each tip are helpful to imagine yourself in such situations, and make it more practical.
+The background and context of each tip help you imagine yourself in such situations and make them more practical.

 Sense of humor is so highly developed that I could stay like for 2 hours straight, enjoying punch and jabs to my laughter and agree murmurs.